Construction Project Management: 11 Professional Standards Every Owner Should Expect

 3. Systematic Quality Control

-Regular inspections, documented punch lists, and proactive issue resolution characterize professional CM services.
-Quality problems caught early cost little to fix—quality problems discovered at project completion create expensive, contentious situations.
+Regular inspections, documented punch lists, and proactive issue resolution characterize professional management.
+Quality problems caught early cost little to fix — quality problems discovered at completion create expensive, contentious situations.
+Your contractor should conduct regular in-progress inspections, documented quality checkpoints, subcontractor work verification, and photographic progress documentation.

 4. Proactive Communication